 During your research into squatter’s rights, you’ve probably come across the term ‘color of title’.
 Color of title simply means that the ownership of the property isn’t ‘regular’.
 They don’t have one or more of the legal documents or registrations.
 In some states, any sort of color of title claim can greatly help an adverse possession case.
 Sometimes it can even reduce the required time for continuous possession.

-In Maryland, having color of title won’t reduce your continuous possession time period at all.
-You must still reside on the property for the entire 20 years without interruption.
-However, it might help win the case.
+In Maryland, having color of title won’t reduce your continuous possession time period.
+A squatter must reside on the property for the entire 20 years without interruption.
+However, having color of title might help win the case.